munsifhusami1/Grants-Project/README.md

 A main() function runs extract, transform, and load in sequence, executing the full pipeline with a single call — the standard structure for production ETL workflows.

+## Debugging

+Transform functions were run twice during early iterations which resulted in inaccurate multiplication factors.
+These were rewritten and the code rebuilt in a new notebook to minimize stale function carryover from COlab.

 ## How to Run

 Requires pandas.
 Place a CSV in the same format in the working directory, update the filename in the extract() call, and run the script.
 The pipeline outputs a grants.db SQLite file with a table named grants.